sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 ## Internationalization/ Localization
 No member of the development team speaks another language besides English at such a proficency to translate all of the game's text into another language.
 Addtionally, it is unlikely that anyone besides the members of the development team and the grader of the project for which this game is being made will ever play this game or watch it being played.
 As such, internationalization and localization are outside the scope of this project.

-This game does follow the conventions of other games that are played on keyboard and mouse.
+This game follows the conventions of other games that are played on keyboard and mouse.
 The topmost option in the title screen is "Play" as per convention.
 The WASD and the mouse left and right buttons are common controls.
 Someone who does not read english who launches the game is likely to stumble across all they need to know in order to play the game.

 ## Input/ Output
-The Unity game engine has built in functions for input events such as key press, key down, key up, mouse button press, mouse button down, and mouse button up.
+The Unity game engine has built in functions for input events in the Input class.
+The Input class has functionality to detect input down, input up, and input press, and the inputs known to the Input class can be configured in the project settings of Unity.
 Unity also provides support for graphics in game and an interface to design scenes.
 These tools will be used to handle input and output for the game.

 ## Fault Tolerance